-S-BFD packets are transmitted with IP header, UDP header and BFD control header ([RFC5880]).
-When S-BFD packets are explicitly label switched (i.e. not IP routed which happen to go over an LSP, but explicitly sent on a specific LSP), the former is prepended with a label stack.
+S-BFD control packets are transmitted with IP header, UDP header and BFD control header ([RFC5880]).
+When S-BFD control packets are explicitly label switched (i.e. not IP routed which happen to go over an LSP, but explicitly sent on a specific LSP), the former is prepended with a label stack.
 Note that this document does not make a distinction between a single-hop S-BFD scenario and a multi-hop S-BFD scenario, both scenarios are supported.

 Necessary values in the BFD control headers are described in [I-D.ietf-bfd-seamless-base].
-Section 5.1 describes necessary values in the MPLS header, IP header and UDP header when an SBFDInitiator on the initiator is sending S-BFD packets.
+Section 5.1 describes necessary values in the MPLS header, IP header and UDP header when an SBFDInitiator on the initiator is sending S-BFD control packets.

 5.1.
-Details of S-BFD Packet Sent by SBFDInitiator
+Details of S-BFD Control Packet Sent by SBFDInitiator

-- o Specifications common to both IP routed S-BFD packets and explicitly label switched S-BFD packets: - \ Source IP address field of the IP header MUST be set to a local IP address. - \ UDP destination port MUST be set to a well-known UDP destination port assigned for S-BFD: TBD1. - \ UDP source port MUST be set to a value in the range 49152 through 65535.
+- o Specifications common to both IP routed S-BFD control packets and explicitly label switched S-BFD control packets: - \ Source IP address field of the IP header MUST be set to a local IP address that is expected to be routable by the target (i.e. not IPv6 link-local address when the target is multiple hops away).

-- o Specifications for IP routed S-BFD packets: - \ Destination IP address field of the IP header MUST set to an IP address of the target. - \ TTL field of the IP header SHOULD be set to 255. - Specifications for explicitly label switched S-BFD packets: 0 - \ S-BFD packets MUST have the label stack that is expected to reach the target. - \ TTL field of the top most label SHOULD be 255. - The destination IP address MUST be chosen from the 127/8 range for IPv4 and from the 0:0:0:0:0:FFFF:7F00/104 range for IPv6. - \ TTL field of the IP header MUST be set to 1.
+- \ UDP destination port MUST be set to a well-known UDP destination port assigned for S-BFD: TBD1. - \ UDP source port MUST be set to a value that is not TBD1. - o Specifications for IP routed S-BFD control packets: - \ Destination IP address field of the IP header MUST set to an IP address of the target. - \ TTL field of the IP header SHOULD be set to 255. - o Specifications for explicitly label switched S-BFD control packets: - \ S-BFD control packets MUST have the label stack that is expected to reach the target. - \ TTL field of the top most label SHOULD be 255. - \ The destination IP address MUST be chosen from the 127/8 range for IPv4 and from the 0:0:0:0:0:FFFF:7F00/104 range for IPv6. - \ TTL field of the IP header MUST be set to 1.